-- · Speak to challenge the status quo and try new things - Innovate, test and learn from failure - Have an open mind to the possibilities in every idea
+- Speak to challenge the status guo and try new - · Innovate, test and learn from failure - Have an open mind to the possibilities in every idea

-Key messages are communicated to our firm by our PwC Africa and PwC South Africa Chief Executive Officers and our leadership team and are reinforced by engagement partners.
+This culture is supported by appropriate tone at the top through regular communication from leadership to all partners and staff about the firm's commitment to quality.
+Key messages are communicated to our firm by our Senior Partner and our leadership team and are reinforced by engagement partners.

 These communications focus on what we do well and actions we can take to make enhancements.
 We track whether our people believe that our leaders' messaging conveys the importance of quality to the success of our firm.
-Based on this tracking, we are confident our people understand our audit quality objectives.
+Based on this tracking, we are confident our people understand our quality objectives.
+Delivering service of the highest quality is core to our purpose and our Assurance strategy, the focus of which is to strengthen trust and transparency in our clients, in the capital markets and wider society.